 Under Mr. Boynton’s tenure, the Foundation has received its single largest gift, initiated a successful Annual Giving Program and recently concluded a six-month campaign that culminated in the opening of the Bannasch Institute for Advanced Rehabilitation Medicine.
-He is now leading major fundraising initiatives for Lakeland Regional Health’s Hollis Cancer Center as well as the Carol Jenkins Barnett Pavilion for Women and Children, which is expected to open in 2018.
+He is now leading major fundraising initiatives for Lakeland Regional Health’s Hollis Cancer Center as well as the Carol Jenkins Barnett Pavilion for Women and Children.

 As Associate Vice President of the Foundation, Mr. Boynton oversees the planning and execution of several much-anticipated community events, including Women in Philanthropy’s Annual Luncheon, ’Twas the Night, Philanthropist of the Year and the Promise Run 5K and 10K.
 The inaugural Promise Run drew more than 1,800 runners and walkers and more than 200 volunteers.
 The first event’s proceeds were used to offset construction costs for the new chemotherapy area at the Lakeland Regional Health Hollis Cancer Center.

 Prior to joining Lakeland Regional Health, Mr. Boynton was Manager of Development for Maine Medical Center, where his fundraising efforts were focused on the Maine Children’s Cancer Program at the Barbara Bush Children’s Hospital in Portland.
 Tim Boynton also spent time working at the Elliot Health System in Southern New Hampshire.

 Before Tim Boynton began his career in philanthropy, he had an exciting stint working with composer Mark Schoenfeld on Brooklyn the Musical, which ran for 284 performances on Broadway.

 Mr. Boynton has a Bachelor’s degree in Business Administration and has extensive training from the University of Wisconsin at Madison and the Association for Healthcare Philanthropy.
 He is currently earning his Masters in Business Administration from the University of South Florida.

 Director of Development, Lakeland Regional Health Foundation